-There were thankfully no questions.
+There were surprisingly no questions.
 My supervisor showed me the work area.
 He told me that I would work on 3D printing, and asked if I was interested.
 I whispered that I was, and I got an offer.
-I’m pretty sure they were screwed and had to accept the only guy who was available.
+I’m pretty sure they were so screwed, they had to accept the only guy who was available.

 One was for a ball bearing manufacturer near where I lived.
 I did a very brief phone interview, then went in for an in-person interview.
 I found out 3000 people applied for that one position.
-Five people, including me, made it to the interview stage because we lived close enough to commute.
-No offer.
+Five people, including me, made it to the interview stage only because we lived close enough to commute.
+Didn’t get an offer.

-A second interview was over WebEx video chat with three people.
+The second interview was over WebEx video chat with three people.
 They could see me, but I couldn’t see them.
-This is the only time a company pulled something like this.
+This is the only time a company pulled shit like this.
 I didn’t get an offer.
 This was actually one of the WORST interviews I ever did.
-I was sweating bullets and stuttering more than any other point in my life.
+I was sweating bullets and stuttering the entire time!

-I actually think that they already intended to fill the position with someone else, and they only interviewed me just in case that other person rejected the offer.
-I guess that person accepted, but they already set up my interview and decided to waste all of my time and their time instead of just telling me that the interview is off.
+They most likely intended to fill the position with someone else, and they only interviewed me just in case that other person rejected the offer.
+I guess that person accepted, but they already set up my interview and decided to waste my time as well as their own time instead of just calling off the interview.

 On top of that, the most intense rainfall I’ve ever seen in my life happened while I was driving back home on the interstate.
 Everyone on the road was driving less than 20 mph.
-A drive that should have taken less than 2.5 hours took over 4.
+A drive that should have taken less than 2.5 hours took about 6.

 I applied to hundreds of different positions.
-I reached out to six recruiters (blog post on working with recruiters coming soon).
+I reached out to six recruiters (how to work with recruiters).
 The best I could do was setup one phone interview in the middle of December that didn’t lead to an offer.

-By the start of 2017, I had refined my job hunting skills, like resume crafting, applying properly, and interviewing.
-In January alone, I had a Skype interview, 3 phone interviews, 4 in-person interviews, and I landed 2 job offers.
+By the start of 2017, I had refined my job hunting skills, like resume crafting, applying to jobs properly, and interviewing.
+In January alone, I had a Skype interview, 3 phone interviews, 4 in-person interviews, and I landed 2 job offers!

 No one will tell you the REAL reason why you get rejected from a job offer after an interview or why your resume was rejected.
 In fact, they may not get ahold of you to let you know that you were rejected at all, let alone tell you the reason why!

 Reason #1: The chosen candidate was a referral from an employee of the company.
-The higher ranked the employee is, the much more likely the referral will be hired.
+The higher ranked the employee is in the company, the much more likely the referral will be hired.
 If the CEO or an executive refers someone, the only way the candidate wouldn’t get an offer is if they commit a felony and/or physically assault the interviewer.
-The referral is often a friend or family member.
+The referral is often from an employee who is a friend or family member of the candidate.